Samy D.

-Samy D. is a Tel Aviv based ceramic artist.
+Samy D. is an Israeli ceramic artist based in Tel Aviv.

 Art career

-The Samy D. studio located in Tel Aviv's Neve Zedek neighborhood.
-His works appear in design and fashion journals.
-Breakfast in EL AL Israel Airlines first class cabin is served on Samy D. dishes.
-Samy D. produces ceramics for commercial use and one-off artworks thrown on a potter's wheel, sometimes decorated with 14 carat gold.
+The Samy D. studio is located in Tel Aviv's Neve Zedek neighborhood.

+His works have appeared in design and fashion journals.
+As of 2008 breakfast in El Al Airlines first-class cabin was served on Samy D. dishes.
+Samy D. has produced ceramics for commercial use and one-off artworks thrown on a potter's wheel, sometimes decorated with 14 carat gold.

 One series of pieces are etched with micrographic passages from the Book of Genesis, some in Hebrew, some from the Vulgate.
 The text begins in even swirls but becomes "twisted and warped," at the verse where man is created.